SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 <td><b>Search Google!</b> Whenever we have an idea of how to solve a particular problem, but we do not know how to write it in Java, the easiest way to solve it is by looking for information on the net.
 If we are dealing with a problem that we assume that many other people have had before us, the easiest way to solve it is by looking for information on the Internet.</td>
 </tr></table>

 In this case, we can try with the following search: *java get whole number part of double*.
-We find out that one possible way is to use the method **`Math.floor(…)`**. Аs the method works with **`double`** data type, we create variables of the same type for the number of rows and columns.
+We find out that one possible way is to use the method **`Math.floor(…)`**.
+As the method works with **`double`** data type, we create variables of the same type for the number of rows and columns.

 ![](assets/chapter-2-2-images/01.Training-lab-04.png)